Onwrikbaar/NeoDK/README.md

 - a pulse-based device that can store and play user-created routines (planned for 2025).

 ### Caveat
 NeoDK is _NOT_ a ready-for-play e-stim box.
 It is a minimal viable design (MVD) of a powerful and highly efficient electrostimulation device that is not limited by 2-pole 'channels' or strictly TENS-like waveforms.
-Schematic and board CAD files are included, but to get a working device involves soldering as well as programming.
+Schematic and board CAD files are included, but to get a working device involves soldering.
+To get more than the basic functionality requires programming in C.

+### How to get a working NeoDK
+By far the easiest way to build NeoDK, is to order the SMD-populated PCB from JLCPCB (using the files in directory JLCPCB_prod) and buy the six through hole components separately.
+Soldering the through hole components onto the board is quite easy.

 ### Licensing
 NeoDK's electronics and firmware can do things no commercially available e-stim box comes close to.
 If this appeals to you but you would like to have more features than NeoDK offers, by all means use NeoDK as the foundation for your own design - while observing this project's [Licence](LICENSE.txt).
 Regarding licensing for commercial / non-open source purposes, please contact the author.